Facilitator: Jenni Horsfall & Mark Graham

 - Deepen their connection and sense of belonging to the web of life

-In this third workshop we will seek to align ourselves with the energy of Lugnasadh and consider what it is that we are harvesting both individually and as a society.
-Using the power of co-created ritual we will strength and affirm our commitment to personal growth and planetary wellbeing.
+In this third workshop, we will seek to align ourselves with the energy of Lughnasadh and consider what it is that we are harvesting both individually and collectively.
+Using the power of co-created ritual we will strengthen and affirm our commitment to personal growth and planetary wellbeing.

 As this workshop will be held outdoors, please wear appropriate clothing and footwear.
 You may wish to bring something to sit on e.g. sheepskin, rug etc. Tea and coffee will be provided but please bring your own lunch, snacks and a water bottle.

-Mark Graham is an ecologist and author with many years' experience of working in conservation and habitat management.
+Mark is an ecologist and author with many years experience of working in conservation and habitat management.
 He has regularly appeared on local and national radio and television promoting a wide range of environmental issues.
 Mark has a particular interest in the interface between people and place, and our physical, psychological and spiritual relationship with nature.
-He is a recognised national expert in the field of green burial and facilitates seasonal festivals and rites of passage.

 “A profound experience. ..
 I didn’t quite know what to expect but what I got out of it was quite special.”

 “Having tried a whole heap of meditation and calming techniques over the years I think I may have found, possibly for the first time, something which might actually work.”